schwartzlab-methods/NEST/README.md

 Both should be kept under the same directory, e.g., data/V1_Human_Lymph_Node_spatial/ directory.
 We have provided a default ligand-receptor database by merging the records from CellChat and NicheNet database.
 This is kept under 'database/' directory and will be used by NEST unless some other database is referred by the user.

-1. Assuming that the spatial dataset is in "data/V1_Human_Lymph_Node_spatial/" directory and the ligand-receptor database is in 'database/', data preprocessing for input graph generation can be done as follows:
+1. NEST takes two main inputs: spatial transcriptomics dataset and a ligand-receptor database.
+Assuming that the spatial dataset is in "data/V1_Human_Lymph_Node_spatial/" directory and the ligand-receptor database is in 'database/NEST_database.csv', data preprocessing for input graph generation can be done as follows:
 ````
     python data_preprocess_NEST.py --data_name='V1_Human_Lymph_Node_spatial' --data_from='data/V1_Human_Lymph_Node_spatial/'
 ````